KanishkChhajed/git-readme-action/README.md

   ## 📢 Last Commit

-  > "Changing hardcore ref to default branch in commit code of main.js file"
+  > "Adding cases of array,object,string in Pipfile code in isPython.js file"

   ---